 Cynicism is easy in our day and age, as is skepticism and doubt.
 It’s almost our default.
 But Eastertide is about joy.
 Not any type of joy, but a particular joy: joy in the resurrection.
 This is why I want to issue The 50 Days of Joy Challenge to our community, and other churches that participate in the Christian Calendar.
 Over Eastertide, consider what practices you can implement into your life to cultivate more joy.
 Our cities and the world needs to see our joy as much as they need to see our fasting and sacrifice.
 In a world abundant with hopelessness and purposelessness, the surprising, unexpected joy of the resurrection is the antidote.

-If you’re sort of ideas, here’s a few suggestions:
+If you’re short on ideas, here’s a few suggestions for cultivating joy:

 Abide with Jesus